MrBigoudi/GrassRenderer/README.md

 ## Step 3 - Grass pattern

 Now, instead of having regular grass pattern, we want to add some noise to the grass blades.
 We then have to redefined our way of representing grass blades.
-From now on, all our grass blades will be located within the same tile (in a real application we would have multiple tile and multiple computer shaders (one per tile)).
+For now, all our grass blades will be located within the same tile.

 - This tile is divided into a regular grid
 - For every intersection in that grid, we create a clump point (think of it as the center of a grass pattern, or as a voronoï vertex)